michaWorku/google-clone/README.md

+A responsive Google Clone application with the ability to search for up-to-date results, news, images, and videos, modern UI and dark mode built with React and Tailwind CSS, the data is fetched from Google Search API using RapidAPI.

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).